prometheusresearch/rios/docs/source/instrument_specification.rst

 ``required``
     :Type: Boolean
     :Description: Indicates whether or not a response is required for this Column.
+This means that for any Row in the matrix where at least one Column is populated with a value, this Column must also have a value.
 This property is optional, and, if not specified, is assumed to be false.

 ``identifiable``
     :Type: Boolean